VICE-Team/svn-mirror/vice/doc/building/GTK3-debian-frankenvice.md

 Do **not** install any native Linux Gtk/GLib packages unless specifically told to do so, this might result in unwanted results.

-*) Make bindist uses gawk vs awk, not sure why.
+(Make bindist uses gawk vs awk, not sure why)

 #### Install Debian's mingw packages